 B. Threshold Criteria

-for Multipurpose Grants

-This section contains

-the threshold eligibility criteria that ensure applicants are eligible to receive a Multipurpose Grant.
+Applications must meet the following threshold criteria to be considered eligible to receive a Multipurpose Grant.
 Threshold criteria are pass/fail and are based on certain requests for information identified below.
-The information you submit will be used by EPA solely to make eligibility determinations for Brownfield Grants and is not legally binding for other purposes including federal, state, or Tribal enforcement actions.
-Only those applications that pass all the threshold criteria will be evaluated against the evaluation criteria in Section V.A. of this announcement.
+The information you submit will be used by EPA solely to make eligibility determinations for Brownfield Grants and is not legally binding for other purposes, including federal, State, or Tribal enforcement actions.
+Only those applications that pass all the threshold criteria will be evaluated against the review criteria in Section 6.B. of this announcement.

-Entities applying for an FY24 Multipurpose Grant may not apply for an FY24 Assessment Grant or FY24 Cleanup Grant.
+Entities that are applying for an FY26 Multipurpose Grant may not apply for an FY26 Cleanup Grant or an FY26 Assessment Grant.

-Entities that were awarded (or pending an award for) an FY22 or FY23 Community-wide Assessment Grant for States and Tribes are not eligible to apply for Multipurpose Grant funding under this solicitation.
+Entities with an open award (or pending an award for) a Community-wide Assessment Grant for States and Tribes are not eligible to apply for Multipurpose Grant funding under this funding opportunity.

-Applicants may not submit multiple applications (i.e., submit applications for different projects) under this solicitation.
-EPA considers departments, agencies, or instrumentalities of the same state, Tribal, or city governments to be the same applicant if they are directly supervised or controlled by the same elected/appointed executive (even if they have different unique entity identifier numbers).
-For example, a corporation formed under state or local law to perform redevelopment activities on behalf of or in support of a local government that is primarily staffed by employees of that local government will be considered an agency or instrumentality of that local government for the purposes of this threshold criterion.
-These eligibility determinations are made on a case-by-case basis since state and local laws vary.
+Applicants may not submit multiple applications (i.e., submit applications for different projects) under this funding opportunity.
+EPA considers departments, agencies, or instrumentalities of the same State, Tribal, or city governments to be the same applicant if they are directly supervised or controlled by the same elected/appointed executive (even if they have different unique entity identifier numbers).
+For example, a corporation formed under State or local law to perform redevelopment activities on behalf of or in support of a local government that is primarily staffed by employees of that local government will be considered an agency or instrumentality of that local government.
+These eligibility determinations are made on a case-by-case basis since State and local laws vary.

 Applicants that exceed the number and type of applications allowable will be contacted, prior to review of any of the applications by EPA, to determine which application(s) the applicant will withdraw from the competition.

-Applicants deemed ineligible for funding consideration as a result of the threshold eligibility review will be notified within 15 calendar days of the ineligibility determination.

 If an application is submitted that includes any ineligible tasks or activities, that portion of the application will be ineligible for funding and may, depending on the extent to which it affects the application, render the entire application ineligible for funding.

 EPA staff will respond to questions regarding threshold eligibility criteria, administrative issues related to the submission of the application, and requests for clarification about this announcement.
 For purposes of the threshold eligibility review, an EPA Brownfields Program representative, if necessary, may seek clarification of applicant information that is included in the application and/or consider information from other sources, including EPA files.
-Such communications shall not be used to correct application deficiencies or material omissions, materially alter the application or project proposed, or discuss changes to the applicant’s responses to any evaluation or selection criteria.
+Such communications shall not be used to correct application deficiencies or material omissions, materially alter the application or project proposed, or discuss changes to the applicant’s responses to any review or selection criteria.

-To maintain the integrity of the competition process, EPA staff cannot meet with individual applicants to discuss draft applications, provide informal comments on draft applications, or provide advice to applicants on how to respond to ranking criteria.
+To maintain the integrity of the competition process, EPA staff cannot meet with individual applicants to discuss draft applications, provide informal comments on draft applications, or provide advice to applicants on how to respond to narrative criteria.
 EPA’s limitations on staff involvement with grant applicants are described in EPA’s Policy for Competition of Assistance Agreements.

-Applications must substantially comply with the submission instructions and requirements set forth in Section IV. of this announcement or they will be rejected.
-Pages exceeding the page limits described in Section IV.C. for the Narrative Information Sheet and the Narrative, and attachments not specifically required, will not be reviewed.
+Applications must substantially comply with the submission instructions and requirements set forth in Section 4 of this announcement or they will be rejected.